Clicking on any red text will take you further into our site.

 JOIN Portesham Help & Chat Group on WhatsApp

-We have nigh on 70 members now, each of them having Admin status, so there is every chance you will already know someone in it - just ask "that someone" to add you!
+We have over 80 members now, the majority of them having Admin status, so there is every chance you will already know someone in it - just ask "that someone" to add you!

 Elizabeth's short story :